 Many PowerPoint themes have more than one color scheme that you can apply to your presentation.
 On the Design tab, click on the drop-down next to Themes to try out a different color scheme.

 Typically, these will restyle your entire presentation.
-Premium themes that you might get from Envato Elements, for example, may have multiple versions inside the original presentation zip file.
+Premium themes that you might get from Envato Elements, for example, may have many versions inside the original presentation zip file.

 The slide master controls the design for your PowerPoint slide.
-Instead of making the same change to each and every slide, you can apply a change to a slide master and it will affect all of the slides that use the same master.
+Instead of making the same change to each slide, apply a change to a slide master.
+It'll affect all the PowerPoint presentation slides that use the same master.

 It's ideal to apply a logo to the slide master itself, for example.
-This will keep the logo the same size and in the same position on each and every slide.
+This will keep the logo the same size and in the same position on each slide.

 When you start dragging objects on your slide, you'll see guiding lines that pop up.
 These are very intuitive, and you'll likely notice that they help you line up your objects.
-You might seem them pop up when you have a box that's equidistant between two other objects on the slide, for example.
+You might seem them pop up when you've got a box that's equidistant between two other objects on the slide, for example.